mtdoss/infection/README.md

 To run the specs, `cd` into the directory, run `bundle install`, and then run `rspec spec/`.
 I ran this with Ruby version 2.1.3 and Bundler version 1.7.11, though I doubt you will need those version numbers.

+## If I had more time...

+This was a really fun project and there are a lot of things I could do to improve upon it!
+One thing is obviously performance.
+Solving this via subsets starts to run into big issues with a large number of distinct subgraphs.
+The partitioning still would be O(n), so I could partition and then maybe use a greedy algorithm if there were a lot of distinct sugraphs.

+Also, my Javascript code especially could use some refactoring - it's not the prettiest code :) .